 When Is the Best Age to Buy a Home?

 There’s no “right” age to buy a home.
-But it’s wise to recognize where you are in life as you decide whether or not to buy.
-A home purchase is the most significant investment most people make, and your status as a homeowner can help you or hurt you financially.
+But it’s smart to evaluate where you are in life as you decide whether or not to buy.
+A home purchase is the most significant investment in many peoples’ lives, and your status as a homeowner can help you or hurt you financially.
 Perhaps most importantly, it affects your quality of life.

 When Should You Buy?